StefoXCaffeine/FasterCard/README.md

 The goal of the project was to develop a Webapp regarding the management of Credit Cards with 3 types of users:

-Card Owner: Can check their credit and eventually download a PDF report with all their transactions.
+<b>Card Owner</b>: Can check their credit and eventually download a PDF report with all their transactions.

 Merchant: Same operations as a card owner but can also do transactions.